ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 `this` is a copy that is executing the written code.
 In this case, it is a `Robot` copy.
 :::

-Now move to the "On Step" tab and add this code:
+Now move to the "On Step" tab and replace the default `this.move()` with this code:

 ```js
 this.speed = 4 * ct.delta; // Max horizontal speed